near/docs/docs/2.develop/contracts/anatomy.md

 ### Initialization Method
 To define an initialization method simply decorate it with the [initialization macro](#decorators--macros).

-The method will now be able to define the initial values of the state, raising an error if invoked while **the state is already initialized**.
+The method will now be able to define the initial state's values, raising an error if invoked while **the state is already initialized**.

 <Tabs className="language-tabs" groupId="code-tabs">